-Luscious, sweet, and decadent – this dessert is sure to satisfy your sweet tooth.
-Whether you serve it warm or cold, it’ll be delicious.
+Luscious, sweet, and decadent – this Mexican treat is sure to satisfy your sweet tooth.
+Whether you serve it warm or cold, it’ll taste delicious.

 For this pudding, you’ll need milk, sugar, rice, and cinnamon.
 For a more interesting flavor and texture, you can also add raisins and shredded coconut.

-Oh, and to add a little kick, how about some rum?
+Oh, and to add a little kick, how about some tequila?

 Sweet pineapple filling in an empanada?
 Why not?